CanCanCommunity/cancancan/README.md

 end
 ...

-def update_params
+def article_params
   params.require(:article).permit(:body)
 end
 ```

 For the `:create` action, CanCanCan will try to initialize a new instance with sanitized input by seeing if your
 controller will respond to the following methods (in order):

 1. `create_params`